klauswiese/Planet/README.md

     Second semester of 2019
     First semester of 2020

-4.1.2 Planet Scope Tropical Normalized Analysis Monthly Monitoring
+### 4.1.2 Planet Scope Tropical Normalized Analysis Monthly Monitoring

-For the monthly monitoring only exist for September and october 2020.
+For the monthly monitoring only exist for September, october, november and december of 2020 and january, february and march of 2021.

-4.2 PlanetScopeNICFI()
+## 4.2 PlanetScopeNICFI()

 This function is to see the images avalilable to download.